berkayersoy/Project3_Bank/README.md

 # Project3_Bank

-## Identification of incoherent missing data
+* Data cleaning in Python and further analysis in MySQL.

+### Data cleaning and validation steps

-* unknown phone number - drop as cannot be contacted data types - ok for most, except float data - can be converted to integer ( day                     float64 duration                float64 campaign                float64 pdays                   float64 previous                float64
+- Clients without phone number dropped because cannot be contacted for future campaigns.

+- Data types - Coherent for most fields, except float data converted to integer.
-day is it number of days - coherent
+day                     float64
+duration                float64
+campaign                float64
+pdays                   float64
+previous                float64

-Successful clients - important data thus decided keep as only 400 succesful clients do function to find median for month, duration, campaign and p-days
+- Successful clients - important data thus decided keep as only 400 succesful clients do function to find median for month, duration, campaign and p-days.

-For bank deposit = yes, update poutcome = success
+- For bank deposit = yes, update poutcome = success

-Education, update NAs to 'unknown'
+- In education column changed NAs to 'unknown' for data consistency.

-Potentially function to update loans based on median and quantiles
+- Written a function to update missing loan values based on median and quantiles.

-      Loan updata NA to no for id 37, 39, 42 - based on their balance and where it falls with median and quantils loan update ID 41 = yes as falls in range for yes- bank depo, yes-loan loan = no for id 40 because balance above the mean

-      drop id 38 because duration eroneous and likely same person as ID 40, as same balance

-Outliers after
+- Checking for outliers in the data.